TRAUMA THERAPY

 Effective Treatment Modalities

-EFT helps you access, understand, and transform the emotions that lie beneath trauma responses.
-Many people cope with trauma by suppressing or avoiding feelings of fear, anger, or grief.
-EFT offers a safe space to process those emotions directly, so they can move through rather than stay stuck in the body.
-As you develop greater emotional awareness and self-compassion, you begin to feel more present, connected, and in control of your experiences.
+EFT helps you access, understand, and transform the emotions that underlie trauma responses.
+Many people cope with trauma by suppressing or disconnecting from emotions like fear, anger, grief, or shame.
+While this can feel protective, it can also keep those emotions stuck and unprocessed.
+EFT provides a safe, supportive space to reconnect with these feelings and work through them at a manageable pace.
+As you develop greater emotional awareness and self-compassion, you can begin to release stored emotional pain and experience a deeper sense of clarity, connection, and control.

 Try A Free 15-Minute Session With Amy